-Coronavirus COVID-19: As of 23rd January 2022, a total of 1,385 confirmed COVID-19 cases have been notified in WA.
+Coronavirus COVID-19: As of 20th March 2022, WA has recorded 86,991 COVID-19 cases.
 See webpage for further information.

 Virus WAtch is a weekly electronic publication by the Communicable Disease Control Directorate (CDCD) and key collaborators.
 It provides a brief summary of General Practice and Hospital Emergency Department sentinel surveillance data on influenza-like illness, gastroenteritis and varicella-zoster disease, together with relevant laboratory information, to alert health care workers in WA to important circulating viruses.
 All figures and data were accurate at time of publication, but subject to change.
 The data collections used to create this publication include: